kyegomez/swarms/docs/swarms/models/base_llm.md

 ## 5. Additional Features <a name="additional-features"></a>

-The `AbstractLLM` interface provides additional features for customization and control:
+The `BaseLLM` interface provides additional features for customization and control:

 - `batch_run`: Generate text for a batch of tasks efficiently.
 - `arun` and `abatch_run`: Asynchronous versions of `run` and `batch_run` for concurrent text generation.